Fire Resistant Plants for Your Garden

 Fire-Wise Shrubs

-Shrubs, along with trees, are the foundation of a successful landscape planting.
+Shrubs, along with trees, are the foundation of successful landscape planting.

 Consider these shrub options for your fire-resistant landscape.

-- Agaves are fire-smart plants because of their fleshy, water-retaining leaves.
+- Agaves: Fire-smart because of their fleshy, water-retaining leaves.
 Their unique shapes make them perfect candidates for contemporary gardens.

 - Bottlebrush: Look for compact size varieties of this popular evergreen shrub.

-- Rockrose: a tough, drought-tolerant shrub suitable for natural landscape designs, especially in coastal ares.
+- Rockrose: This tough, drought-tolerant shrub is suitable for natural landscape designs, especially in coastal areas.

 - Spiraea: Plant spiraea for colorful blooms and foliage that last into fall.
-Grow best in part shade to full sun.
+It grows best in part shade to full sun.

 Fire-Wise Trees